• Free shipping on all orders

 It is important to know the challenges associated with feline pancreatic cancer treatment or lack thereof.
 Sadly, there is not a high degree of positive outcomes.
 Surgery to remove the entire mass is typically tricky since healthy tissue must be removed as well, and clean surgical margins are very difficult to achieve.
 Chemotherapy and radiation, options that a veterinary oncologist can provide to cat owners, also do not have a high degree of success in terms of shrinking tumor size.

 One study in 34 cats with pancreatic carcinoma found a median survival time of 97 days from the time of diagnosis until death.
-Those that had concurrent abdominal effusion only lived for about 30 days.
+Those who had concurrent abdominal effusion only lived for about 30 days.
 Only three cats lived beyond one year from the time of diagnosis.

 female vet examining the cat with stethoscope

-Image Credit by: AnnaStills, Shutterstock
+Image Credit by AnnaStills, Shutterstock

 hepper single cat paw divider